what-is-a-police-caution

 Adults (18 and over)

 For adults, simple cautions are the most forgiving.
-Depending on the offence, they disappear from DBS checks after six years, becoming “filtered” and no longer disclosed.
+Depending on the offence, they disappear from standard and enhanced DBS checks after six years, becoming “filtered” and no longer disclosed.

-It’s important to remember that employers are generally restricted from considering spent cautions for most jobs, with the exception of serious offences.
+It’s important to remember that employers are generally restricted from considering spent records for most jobs, with the exception of serious offences.

 Youths (18 and under)

 Youths have a different set of rules.
-Standard cautions, warnings, and reprimands are the most fortunate scenario as they won’t appear on DBS checks at all.
+Youth cautions (not conditional), warnings, and reprimands are the most fortunate scenario as they won’t appear on DBS checks at all.

 How to get a police caution removed